cyanit/Spacer/README.md

 ### 2: Copy & Attach
 Pin the exe via drag and drop to your taskbar.
 Copy the exe (different name!) and repeat.

+### Tipp
+Store the exe's/shortcut's in one folder within your "Documents" folder.
+This way you wont clutter up your Desktop / Documents.